Henry Hughes (sociologist)

 Henry Hughes (1829–1862) was an American lawyer, sociologist, state senator, and Confederate Colonel from Mississippi.
 He developed the economic notion of warrantism and supported the re-establishment of the African slave trade.

-Biography
+Life and career

 Early life

-Hughes was born on April 17, 1829 in Port Gibson, Mississippi.
-His father was Captain Benjamin Hughes (1789-1842)and his mother, Nancy Brashear (1797-1875) His brother was William Hughes and his sister-in-law was Mary Bertron.
+Hughes was born on April 17, 1829, in Port Gibson, Mississippi.
+His father was Captain Benjamin Hughes (1789–1842) and his mother, Nancy Brashear (1797–1875).
 His parents were originally from Kentucky.

 Hughes graduated from Oakland College in 1847.
-He studied Law in Port Gibson with John B. Thrasher and in New Orleans, Louisiana with Thomas Jefferson Durant.
-He continued his studies in Paris, France, where he took classes in Architecture, Social Science, Anatomy, Chemistry, and Moral Philosophy.
+He studied law in Port Gibson with John B. Thrasher and in New Orleans, Louisiana, with Thomas Jefferson Durant.
+He continued his studies in Paris, France, where he took classes in architecture, social science, anatomy, chemistry, and moral philosophy.
 Hughes also became a follower of the sociologist Auguste Comte.
 He was also influenced by Francis Bacon, Thomas Carlyle, Charles Fourier, John Locke, Jeremy Bentham, and John Stuart Mill.